PmagPy/PmagPy/CONTRIBUTING.md

 ## Style guidelines

 Readable code is good code.
-To that end, we request that contributors adhere to reasonable style guidelines.
+To that end, we request that contributors try to write code that can be understood by others!
+One way to do this is by adhering to reasonable style guidelines.
 For more information about standard Python style guidelines, see [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 ## Testing guidelines